The ghosts of forgotten things: A study on size after forgetting: Size after forgetting, Horn case

 The problem of size after forgetting is the target of both a reduction from propositional satisfiability and from propositional unsatisfiability.
 This alone proves it both \np-hard and \conp-hard.
-The form of the reductions allows them to be merged into a single \Dp-hardness proof.
-The key is that in both cases the minimal formula contains exactly $k$ literal occurrences or is larger.
-Reductions where the size could be less than $k$ do not work.
+These reductions have the additional property that forgetting variables from the formulae they generate cannot be expressed in size less than $k$.
+This allows merging them into a single \Dp-hardness proof.

 \begin{lemma} Checking whether forgetting some variables from a minimal-size Horn formula is expressed by a CNF or Horn formula bounded by a certain size is \Dp-hard.

 \end{lemma}